 Tenerife counts with a low tax regime namely the “Zona Especial Canaria”(ZEC – Canary Islands Special Zone).
 This fiscal incentive was authorised by the European Commission in the year 2000, in order to promote the social and economic development of the archipelago.

-The most attractive advantage is the low corporate tax rate of 4%, instead of the 30%, applied in the rest of Spain.
+The most attractive advantage is the low corporate tax rate of 4%, instead of the 25%, applied in the rest of Spain.
+50-45% tax incentives are compatible with 4% Corporate Income Tax.
 There are other benefits and exemptions in the Canary Islands General Indirect Tax (IGIC – the local equivalent of the Value Added Tax), in the Transfer Tax and Stamp Duty and in the Income Tax on Nonresident (IRNR).

 The requirements to join the ZEC are: